Aptivi/NitrocidKS/README.md

 Not only it has some basic commands, but it also provides script support, network support, and tons of awesome things.

-WARNING: Second-generation versions of KS is not backwards-compatible with the first-generation versions.
+WARNING: Second-generation versions of KS are not backwards-compatible with the first-generation versions.
 Upgrade your mods to support the latest API changes.

 ## Build Status